 The goal of the exercise with IQoro is to strengthen the entire muscle chain, from the lips down to the diaphragm and stomach.
 Through natural communication pathways from the mouth to the brain, muscles are activated from the face, mouth, throat and oesophagus all the way down to the diaphragm and stomach.

 Gradually, the diaphragm strengthens and alleviates your problems.
-The trouble-free periods become longer, to be completely eliminated over time by naturally treating the cause behind your reflux.
+The trouble-free periods become longer, to be completely eliminated over time by naturally treating the cause behind your acid reflux.

 You can use the training device at home, at work or while travelling.
 The training takes only 90 seconds a day.